cKlee/marcspec-article/article.md

 The ISBD punctuation is never been taken into account.
 You can say that librarians encode information through ISBD punctuation, but there is no software that decodes this information.

-Thus MARCspec will not solve all the problems [[^22]] developers have with MARC data, but it can be a huge step towards the accessibility of MARC data, whether MARC will replaced by another format.
+Thus MARCspec will not solve all the problems [[^22]] developers have with MARC data, but it can be a huge step towards the accessibility of MARC data, whether MARC will be replaced by another format.

-## References
+## Notes

 [^1]: The official MARC website [http://www.loc.gov/marc/]